Clandestine HUMINT operational techniques: Staff and skills in a clandestine HUMINT operations station

 This description is based around the foreign intelligence service, of country B, operating in and against country A. It may also include operations against non-state organizations operating in country B, with or without country B support.
 It may also involve offensive counterintelligence against country D assets operating in country B.

 The basic structure here can be pertinent to a domestic service operating against a non-national group within its borders.
 Depending on the legal structure of the country, there may be significant, or very few, restrictions on domestic HUMINT.
 The most basic question will be whether criminal prosecution, or stopping operations, is the goal.
 Typically, criminal prosecution will be the primary goal against drug and slavery groups, with breaking up their operations the secondary goal.
 These priorities, however, are apt to reverse in dealing with terrorist groups.

-If there are separate organizations with diplomatic and nonofficial cover, there may be two chiefs.
+If there are separate organizations with diplomatic and non-official cover, there may be two chiefs.
 Sufficiently large stations may have several independent, compartmented groups.